New System Allows Online Interaction With the Agency

 WASHINGTON -- The U.S. Equal Employment Opportunity Commission (EEOC) announced today that five of its offices have launched a new Online Inquiry and Appointment System.
 The system will allow individuals to electronically submit initial inquiries and requests for intake interviews with the agency.
 Initial inquiries and intake interviews are typically the first steps for individuals seeking to file a charge of discrimination with EEOC.

-The EEOC receives about 200,000 inquiries per year through the mail, in person, and by phone.
-About 90,000 of those inquiries become formal charges of discrimination filed with the agency, making the charge-filing process the agency's most common interaction with the public.
+The EEOC receives more than 585,000 calls a year to its toll-free number and more than 30,000 emails at email@example.com.
+Many of these communications are from individuals wishing to file a charge of discrimination.
+In fact, the EEOC's offices receive about 200,000 formal inquiries per year through the mail, in person, and by phone, requiring followup by EEOC investigative staff.
+These formal inquiries result in over 90,000 formal charges of discrimination being filed with the agency each year.
+This makes the charge-filing process the agency's most common interaction with the public.
 This new online system is part of the EEOC's ACT Digital initiative to improve service to the public, streamline the administrative process, and reduce the use of paper submissions and files.

 The EEOC launched the new Online Inquiry and Appointment System on March 13 in the following five offices: Charlotte, Chicago, New Orleans, Phoenix and Seattle.
 People living or working within 100 miles of these EEOC offices will be able to use the online system to submit an inquiry and schedule an intake interview.
 Individuals can access the Online Inquiry and Appointment System at https://publicportal.eeoc.gov/Portal/ or from EEOC's website at https://www.eeoc.gov/employees/online_inquiry.cfm.
 The agency plans to evaluate the public's experience with the new system in these five offices prior to a nationwide rollout later this fiscal year.